microconfig/microconfig/README.md

     ***
 ```

 Nice.
-But order-service has small part of its db configuration(pool-size), it not that bad, but we can make config semantically better.
+But order-service has a small part of its db configuration(pool-size), it's not that bad, but we can make the config semantically better.
 Also as you could notice order and payment services have different ip for oracle.

 order: datasource.url=jdbc:oracle:thin:@172.30.162.<b>31</b>:1521:ARMSDEV
 payment: datasource.url=jdbc:oracle:thin:@172.30.162.<b>127</b>:1521:ARMSDEV
 And oracle-client contains settings for .31.

-Of course you can override datasource.url in payment/application.properties.
-But this overridden property will contain duplication of another part of jdbc url and you will get all standard copy-paste problems.
-We would like to override only part of property.
+Of course, you can override datasource.url in payment/application.properties.
+But this overridden property will contain a duplication of another part of jdbc url and you will get all standard copy-paste problems.
+We would like to override only a part of the property.

-Also it better to create dedicated configuration for order db and payment db.
+Also it better to create a dedicated configuration for order db and payment db.
 Both db configuration will include common-db config and override ip part of url.
-After that we will migrate datasource.maximum-pool-size from orders service to order-db, so order service will contains only links to it dependecies and service specific configs.
+After that, we will migrate datasource.maximum-pool-size from orders service to order-db, so order service will contain only links to its dependencies and service-specific configs.

 Let’s refactor.
 ```